Creating and managing OAuth clients

 - In the Administration activity center, go to OAuth.

-- In the dialog, change the OAuth client options as required.
+- Modify the OAuth client options as required.

 - Click Save.